Anbernic RG40XX V Review (2026): Vertical 4-Inch Budget Handheld Verdict

 Performance by system

-• GB / GBC: Perfect.
-The 4-inch panel and vertical layout make Pokémon Crystal and Link's Awakening DX look better than they did on the original hardware.
+• GB / GBC: No issues.
+The 4-inch backlit panel and vertical layout are a straightforward upgrade on the original unlit hardware.

 Pros and cons